jkaput67/heroku-farmer-john/wp-content/plugins/postmark-approved-wordpress-plugin/readme.txt

 If you're still sending email with default SMTP, you're blind to delivery problems!
 Postmark for Wordpress enables sites of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.

-If you don't already have a free Postmark account, you can get one in minutes.
-Every account comes with 25,000 free credits.
+If you don't already have a Postmark account, you can get one in minutes, sign up at https://postmarkapp.com

+Check out our video on how to set up the Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).

 == Installation ==